cli-stuff/cli-tips/README.md

 <p>

-`cli-tips` is a command-line tool that provides useful tips and commands for Linux users.
-It can be integrated as a **Message of the Day** (MOTD) to enhance your terminal experience.
+`cli-tips` is a command-line tool offering useful Linux tips and commands, which can be integrated as a **Message of the Day** (MOTD).
 </p>

 </div>